Also known as: Shunt - portacaval

 When portal hypertension occurs, you may have:

-Portacaval shunting diverts part of your blood flow from the liver, and improves blood flow in your stomach, esophagus, and intestines.
+Portacaval shunting diverts part of your blood flow from the liver.
+This improves blood flow in your stomach, esophagus, and intestines.

 Portacaval shunting is most often done when transjugular intrahepatic portosystemic shunting (TIPS) has not worked.
 TIPS is a much simpler, less invasive procedure.